theupdateframework/taps/tap4.md

 ordered list of mappings is consulted to determine which repositories should be contacted.

-To complete a search using the mechanism that assigns targets to repositories, a TUF client will follow these steps:
+To complete a search using this mechanism, a TUF client will follow these steps:

 1. Check each mapping, in the listed order, and identify the first mapping that matches the requested file.
-In figure 1, the client should choose the second mapping for the requested file (`foo-1.0.tgz`), because the glob pattern (`foo*.tgz`) matches the file.
+In figure 1, the client should choose the second mapping because the glob pattern
+(`foo*.tgz`) matches the file.

-2. Once a mapping is identified for the requested file, TUF metadata is downloaded and verified from the repositories in the mapping.
-Verification means the length and hashes about the target match across a threshold of repositories (per element D).
+2. Once a mapping is identified for the requested file, TUF metadata is downloaded and verified from the assigned repositories it lists.
+Verification occurs if the length and hashes about the target match across a threshold of repositories (per element D).
 Custom targets metadata are exempt from this requirement.
 In figure 1, repositories D and F can be contacted to download metadata, and both repositories must provide matching metadata about